ottopaulsen/node-red-contrib-power-saver/docs/guide/README.md

 ![Example flow](../images/example-flow-1.png)

-Here prices are received from Tibber, converted in the `ps-receive-price` node, then gridd tariff for Elvia is added before sent to the `ps-strategy-best-save` node.
+Here prices are received from Tibber, converted in the `ps-receive-price` node, then grid tariff for Elvia is added before sent to the `ps-strategy-best-save` node.
 Output is sent to Home Assistant via two `call-service` nodes, and the schedule is sent to a debug node.

 ::: tip Home Assistant
 The node collection fits very well with Home Assistant (HA), as Node-RED is frequently used for automations, and there also is an integration with Nord Pool, but there is no direct dependency to HA, so all nodes can be used also without HA.